Riverscapes/GeomorphicUpscale/docs/upscale.md

 #### network.csv (see [example](https://github.com/Riverscapes/GeomorphicUpscale/blob/master/AsotinUpscale/Inputs/network.csv))
 This is flat table which has a row for every stream segment on the basin network that you would like to upscale.
 At the minimum it should have these fields:
- -  *segmentID*:  ID that can be used to join ouputs back to spatial data layers for mapping "segmentID" is used as default in scripts.
+ -  *ReachID Field*:  A unique ID is required to join outputs back to spatial data layers for mapping "segmentID" is used as default in scripts.
  - *bf.width.m* : An estimate of bankfull width (meters) for each stream segment.
 If multi threads this is the average width of one of the channels when at bankful discharge, not the entire floodplain or valley width. "bf.width.m" is used as default in scripts.
  - *length.m*: An estimate of stream segment length (meters). "length.m" is used as default in scripts.
  -  *RS* : mapped River Style segment.  code should match those in *braid.index.csv* and *selections.csv*.
 "RS" is used as default in scripts.
  -  *Condition0* : Mapped condition of reach. set to 'NA' if condition was not mapped.
 "Condition0" is used as default in scripts.
  - *ConditionScenario*: Optional restoration condition scenarios.
 One field for each scenario.
 You can name them whatever you want.

 Except for the condition scenarios, these field names are used as defaults in scripts.
-So, it is easier to keep them names as above, but you can pass variables to allow for different field names.
+So, it is easier to keep the names as above, but you can pass variables to allow for different field names.

 #### Local directory path to [GeomorphicUpscale](https://github.com/Riverscapes/GeomorphicUpscale)
-The scripts call R code housed in the [scripts subfolder](https://github.com/Riverscapes/GeomorphicUpscale/tree/master/scripts) and the [Database subfolder](https://github.com/Riverscapes/GeomorphicUpscale/tree/master/Database).
-The database includes, for each site, a [table of geoindicators](https://github.com/Riverscapes/GeomorphicUpscale/tree/master/Database/Database_reachcharacteristics.csv), [geomorphic unit maps](https://github.com/Riverscapes/GeomorphicUpscale/Database/Maps.7z), and [summaries](https://github.com/Riverscapes/GeomorphicUpscale/tree/master/Database/Metrics) of [PyGUT mappings](http://gut.riverscapes.xyz/) of geomorphic landforms and fish modelling results for Steelhead and Chinook.
-Summaries were done at the reach scale as well as the geomorphic unit scale.
-The summaries summaries were generated using the [Supporting RTools associated with PyGUT](https://github.com/Riverscapes/pyGUT/tree/master/SupportingTools/RScripts/Development).
-We provide [documentation on the database]({{ site.baseurl }}/familiarize), which is helpful understand what is available for analysis within in the database.
+The scripts call R code housed in the [scripts subfolder](https://github.com/Riverscapes/GeomorphicUpscale/tree/master/scripts) and the [training data subfolder](https://github.com/Riverscapes/GeomorphicUpscale/tree/master/TrainingData).
+The training dataset includes, for each site, a [table of geoindicators](https://github.com/Riverscapes/GeomorphicUpscale/tree/master/TrainingData/GUTUpscale_ReachCharacteristics.csv), [geomorphic unit maps](https://github.com/Riverscapes/GeomorphicUpscale/TrainingData/Maps), and [summaries](https://github.com/Riverscapes/GeomorphicUpscale/tree/master/TrainingData/Metrics) of pyGUT geomorphic units and fish habitat model results for Steelhead and Chinook.
+Summaries were calculated at the reach scale as well as the geomorphic unit scale using code that can be found [here](https://github.com/Riverscapes/pyGUT/tree/master/SupportingTools/RScripts).

 ## Step 2: Define user variables

-### Needed for estimates of assemblages, fish and upscale
-- *layer*: Specifies which pyGUT output to analyze.
-Options: "Tier3_InChannel", "Tier2_InChannel_Transition" (see PyGUT documentation for more information explaining the difference between Tier2 and Tier3)
-- *makeplot*: specifies whether you want to scripts to also make summary plots on the fly.
-Options: "T", "F"
-- *plottype*: Specifies format of file extension for plots.
-If none, they won't be saved to a folder but will show up in the plotting console as the code runs.
-Options: ".tiff", ".png", ".pdf", "none"
-### Needed for estimates of fish and upscale
+### Needed for upscale
-- *model*: Specifies which response model to upscale.
-Options: "NREI", "HSI"
-- *species*: Specifies which fish species to upscale.
+- *species*: Fish species to upscale.
 Options: "steelhead", "chinook"
+- *model*: Response model to upscale.
+Options: "nrei", "fuzzy"
--  *lifestage*: Specifies lifestage to upsclae.
-Options: "juvenile", "adult"
+-  *lifestage*: Lifestage to upscale.
+Options: "juvenile", "spawner"
-- *ROI*: Specifies you region of interest to summarize fish as bankfull (bf), hydro modelling extent, or suitable habitat (hab), or best habitat defined as best half of suitable habitat values (best).
-Options: "bf", "hydro", "hab", "best"
-- *responsevar*: Specifies your response variable to upscale as total count of fish (No.Fish), # Fish/ROI area in m2 (Density), % of BF area with fish bearing modelling values (Hab), Median Modelling Value (MedModelVal).
-Options: "No.Fish", "Density", "Hab", "MedModelVal"
+- *gu.type*: Unit type to upscale.
+Options: "UnitForm", "GU"
-- *poolby*: Specifies how you want to average responses: over the entire dataset (none), pooling by river styles (RS) or pooling by each river style and condition varient (RSCond).
+- response.pool: Specifies how you want to average responses: over the entire dataset (none), pooling by river styles (RS) or pooling by each river style and condition varient (RSCond).
 Options: "none", "RS", "RScond"
-### Needed for upscale
-- *upscalevar*: Options: "Capacity", "MedModelVal".  default="Capacity"
-- *method*: Options: "bfDensity", "habDensity" default="bfDensity"
+- *seg.id.col*: column header name for unique reach segment ID in network input file
+- *length.col*: column header name for length of segment in m in network input file
+- *width.col*: column header name for estimates of stream width in network input file
+- *area.col*: column header name for estimates of reach area in network input file (if set to NA upscale.response.R will estimate area using the braid.index input)
-- *condcols*: vector of column headers for condition scenarios in network input file.
+- *cond.cols*: vector of column headers for condition scenarios in network input file.
 Example: c("Condition1", "Condition2")
-- *validatenetwork*=T/F (default=F)

-You only need to specify the following variables if they differ from the defaults.

-- *segmentID*: column header name for reach segment ID in network input file.
-Default: "segmentID"
-- *lengthcol*: column header name for length of segment in m in network input file.
-Default: "length.m"
-- *widthcol*: column header name for estimates of bankful width in network input file.
-Default: "bf.width.m"
-- *condinit*: initial condition of reach segment in network input file.
-Default: "Condition0"
-- *RScol*: column header name for RiverStyle code in network input file.
-Should match river style codes provided in selections and braid.index files.
-Default: "RS"

 ## Step 3: Estimate assemblages an review output